ulule/python-mangopay/docs/usage.rst

 Card
 ----

-Register a card:

-To register a card for a user you have to create a RegistrationCard object with the user and his currency as params:
+To register a card for a user you have to create a RegistrationCard object with the user and his currency as params

 .. code-block:: python

     card_registration = CardRegistration(user=natural_user, currency='EUR')
     card_registration.save()

 Then, you have to retrieve user's cards details through a form and send them to the Mangopay Tokenization server.

 Mandatory information are: